These states could decide the U.S. presidential election

 Other key races: Competitive U.S. House contest in the 1st District

 Vote counting: Ohio has no-excuse absentee voting.
-Ballots can be scanned, but not tallied, as early as Oct.
+Ballots could be scanned, but not tallied, as early as Oct.
 6. Absentee ballots are the first to be counted on election night.
-Mailed ballots must be postmarked by Nov.
-2 and received by 10 days after the Nov.
-3 election to be counted.
+Mail ballots had to be postmarked by Monday and received by 10 days after Tuesday’s election to be counted.

 MICHIGAN